Rules of the Eurovision Song Contest: Broadcasting

 The contest was first produced in colour in 1968, and has been broadcast in widescreen since 2005, and in high-definition since 2007.
 Ultra-high-definition broadcasts were tested for the first time in 2022.

 Archive status

 An archiving project was initiated by the EBU in 2011, aiming to collate footage from all editions of the contest and related materials from its history ahead of the contest's 60th edition in 2015.
-In collaborating with member broadcasters, the EBU now holds all editions of the contest except for the 1956 and 1964 editions, of which no video footage is believed to exist.
+In collaborating with member broadcasters, the EBU now holds all editions of the contest except for the 1956 and 1964 editions, of which only the winner's reprise exist on video.